openhab/openhab1-addons/bundles/binding/org.openhab.binding.upb/README.md

 ## Binding Configuration

+This binding can be configured in the file `services/upb.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|
 | port     |         |   Yes    | Name of the serial device to which the UPB device is connected.
 For example, COM1 on Windows or /dev/ttyUSB0 on Linux |